philomorphism/philomorphism.github.io/wiki/wiki/what is life by Paul Nurse.md

 I am loving this quote:
-> "the parts of a living body exist for the sake of the whole being, and that the whole being exists for the sake of its parts" - [[Emmanuel Kant]]
+> "the parts of a living body exist for the sake of the whole being, and that the whole being exists for the sake of its parts" - [[Immanuel Kant]]

 paul claims biology is a science where it makes sense to talk about [[purpose]], as opposed to [[physics]], why?